 Take to the hills — or the peaks!

 The area has some beautiful rolling hills, but for bigger challenges, we love the many area trails and enjoy unforgettable views of Lake Champlain, the High Peaks of the Adirondacks, and the Green and White Mountains across the water.
 We're partial to heading up Split Rock Wild Forest Trails – a 6.5-mile loop within the 3,700 acre Split Rock Mountain Wild Forest and part of the largest tract of underdeveloped and forested land along the New York State shoreline of Lake Champlain.
 One of the more difficult trails in the area is Hurricane Mountain, offering a 5.2 mile round trip hike with big rewards – the summit features 360-degree views of Lake Champlain and the High Peaks.
+Beer-loving hikers will also be able to earn a patch by completing the ADK 6 Pack hiking challenge, which pairs six mountains around the Adirondacks with a nearby brewery!

 For more hiking ideas, take a look at several other area trails below: